WOGRA-AG/Os4ML/README.md

 ├── [+] services/              # Projects of the repository
 │    ├── frontend/                # OS4ML App, build with Angular
-│    ├── job-manager/             # FastAPI service for managing the execution of the ML pipelines │    ├── keycloak/                # Templates and themes for [keycloak](https://www.keycloak.org/)
-│    ├── model-manager/           # FastAPI service to manage the main models │    ├── oas/                     # Open api specs for the services and templates to generate clients
+│    ├── job-manager/             # FastAPI service for managing the execution of the ML pipelines │    ├── oas/                     # Collection of all openapi specs of the services and templates for the code generation │    ├── keycloak/                # Templates and themes for [keycloak](https://www.keycloak.org/) │    ├── model-manager/           # FastAPI service to manage the main models │    ├── oas/                     # Open api specs for the services and templates to generate clients